chrisjuniorli/ASR/README.md

 If you want to run the asr algorithm on the whole audio clip:
 >python audio_streaming.py -f wav_file_here.wav -m deepspeech-0.8.1-models.pbmm -s deepspeech-0.8.1-models.scorer
 If you want to run the asr algorithm in a streaming audio scenario with your microphone:
->python audio_streaming.py -m deepspeech-0.8.1-models.pbmm -s deepspeech-0.8.1-models.scorer
+>python audio_streaming.py -m deepspeech-0.8.1-models.pbmm -s deepspeech-0.8.1-models.scorer -v 1/2

 5. Run video solutions:
 >cd video solutions